BranikSWG/orm/1.x/quick-start.md

 }
 ```

-Nice!
-All we have left to do now, is to set the relation between the *Article* entity
+All that remains to do now is to set the relation between the *Article* entity
 and the *User* entity.
 Since every article must belong to a user, we will use the
-`belongTo` method to express this relationship.
+`belongsTo` method to express this relationship.

 ```php
 class Article extends Entity implements IMappableEntity